camunda/camunda-docs/docs/guides/utilizing-forms.md

 ---
 id: utilizing-forms
-title: Building forms with Cloud Modeler
+title: Building forms with Modeler
 ---

 :::note
 The initial release of Camunda Forms includes a debut minimal feature set, which will be expanded with upcoming versions.

+If using with Camunda Platform, note that the Camunda Forms feature was added with the 4.7.0 release of the Camunda Modeler.
+Therefore, they can be used within BPMN diagrams running on Camunda Platform version 7.15.0 or later.
 :::

 # Overview